| The Family Educational Rights and Privacy Act of 1974 (FERPA) affords students certain rights with respect to their education records. They are:

 Further, upon request, the College discloses education records without consent to officials of another school in which a student seeks admittance or intends to enroll.

 4.The right to file a complaint with the U.S. Department of Education concerning alleged failures by an institution of higher education to comply with the requirements of FERPA

 Such complaints may be filed with the Family Policy Compliance Office at the U.S. Department of Education, 600 Independence Avenue, SW, Washington, DC 20202-4605.

-Notwithstanding the College’s definition of directory information, the Department of Defense, pursuant to the Omnibus Consolidated Appropriations Act of 1997 (Solomon Amendment), identifies the following information as student recruiting information: student names, addresses, and telephone listings; and if known, students’ ages, levels of education, and majors.
-If a parent or eligible student chooses not to exercise his or her aforementioned right to refuse to permit the College to designate some or all of the student’s record information as directory information, the College will release to the Department of Defense, or an agency thereof, that student information which the Department of Defense has designated as student recruiting information.
+Not withstanding the College’s definition of directory information, the Department of Defense, pursuant to the Omnibus Consolidated Appropriations Act of 1997 (Solomon Amendment), identifies the following information as student recruiting information: student names, addresses, and telephone listings; and if known, students’ ages, levels of education, and majors.
+If an eligible student chooses not to exercise his or her aforementioned right to refuse to permit the College to designate some or all of the student’s record information as directory information, the College will release to the Department of Defense, or an agency thereof, that student information which the Department of Defense has designated as student recruiting information.
 This may result in the nonconsensual disclosure of personally identifiable information.
 When student information is released pursuant to a Department of Defense request, notice of the request, and the release of student information in accordance therewith, will be posted in a conspicuous location in the College’s Registrar’s Office for the period of one academic year.